 But there is scant evidence that they are ‘ always looking out for them’ in any serious way to address their problems.
-Apparently, Barnaby Joyce knows the problem but refuses to do much about it.
+Apparently, Barnaby Joyce knew the problem but refused to do much about it.
 He spends more time smoodging Gina Rinehart.

 The evidence is clear about the National Party’s failure.
 ABC Fact Check said:

 “Three separate data sets all indicate that the National’s electorates are on average poorer or more disadvantaged than those represented by Labor and the Liberal Party … Associate Professor Oliver at UNSW School of Mathematics and Statistics told the ABC ‘From a proportional perspective, there are more in poverty in National electorates than there are in the other two parties’.
 He added that ‘Electorates represented by the National Party have a lower score showing greater disadvantage on average than Labour and the Liberal’s [electorates].”

 The recent major political reverses by the National Party are not at all surprising.
 It is neglecting many struggling country people.
 One Nation sees country voters as a very promising target.
 Good independents are also making headway in country electorates